allendema/SnapScrap.py/README.md

 ```
 ## Use it
 Just enter one username which has Public Profile.
+It saves the media in a Folder with the name of given username.
 ## Heads Up
 Made by exploring Python.
 Inspired by similiar programms.
 Use at own risk.